abbiewade/abbiewade.github.io/smartalarmclock.md

 To test that your alarm clock is indeed working, you need to log into your google calendar and make sure there is an event in your calendar for a few minutes time before you start your python code.
 Provided you do this for the first time (as this will trigger the first alarm), then your clock is up and running perfectly.

-The way that we choose the alarms in the python script will not work for everyone, and there are a lot smarter ways to do this.
+The way that we choose the alarms in the python script will not work for everyone, and there are smarter ways to do this.
 For example, maybe you actually want to wake up 30 minutes before the event starts, or only have an alarm if the name of the event in your calendar is called "Alarm".
-It is entirely up to your personal preference what works best for you and you are highly encouraged now that you have a framework to experiment.
+It is entirely up to your personal preference what works best for you and you are highly encouraged to experiment!

 ## Final Remarks
-Congratulations on building your first smart alarm clock.
-You now have a device that will wake you up based on your alarm clock.
-Throughout this tutorial you have learned the basics of using segmented displays, shift registers, real time clock modules, use the serial communication and hook your projects up to the internet!
+Congratulations on building your first smart alarm clock!
+You now have a device that will wake you up based on your calendar events.
+Throughout this tutorial you have learned the basics of using electronics, segmented displays, shift registers, real time clock modules, the serial communication protocol and hooking your projects up to the Internet!

 But you shouldn't stop here.
-There are still millions of directions you could take your smart clock.
+There are still many different directions you could take your smart clock.
 So here are some ideas to get you started.
-Keep in mind that not all of these future challenges are easy, and some will require more learning of new and different sensors.
-However, that shouldn't stop the fun.
+Keep in mind that not all of these future challenges are easy, and some will require more learning about new and different sensors.
+However, that shouldn't stop the fun!

 - Changing the segment display to a screen that you can write to.
 See if you can write the temperature on the same screen.
 Make the screen change brightness automatically based on either time or other sensors.
 - Instead of using the Piezo speaker to simulate the alarm sound, try and send a message back to the python program to play music through a raspberry pi speaker.